JorgeLHS1/shuffler/README.md

 # shuffler
-Simple program to randomize music names of a folder.
+Simple C# program to randomize music names of a folder.